ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

-The Update Message has SUIT_Envelope containing SUIT manifests.
+The Update Message has a SUIT_Envelope containing SUIT manifests.
 Following are some SUIT manifest examples in the messages.

-### Example 1: Having one SUIT Manifest pointing to URI of the Trusted Component Binary
+### Example 1: Having one SUIT Manifest pointing to a URI of a Trusted Component Binary

-This subsection shows a SUIT Manifest example that has a URI pointer to a Trusted Component Binary.
+This subsection shows a SUIT Manifest example that has a URI pointing to a Trusted Component Binary.

-A Trusted Component Developer creates a new Trusted Component Binary and generates an associated SUIT manifest as the filename "tc-uuid.suit".
+A Trusted Component Developer creates a new Trusted Component Binary and generates an associated SUIT manifest with the filename "tc-uuid.suit".
 The filename "tc-uuid.suit" is used in Example 3 later.
-Then the Trusted Component Developer is hosting Trusted Component Binary at a Trusted Component Developers' URI.
+Then the Trusted Component Developer hosts the Trusted Component Binary at a Trusted Component Developers' URI.
 The TAM always receives the latest SUIT manifest from the Trusted Component Developer.

-Trusted Component Developers SHOULD provide the delivery point of the Trusted Component Binary associated with the URI in the SUIT manifest and the URI will not be changeable by the TAM since the SUIT manifest is signed by Trusted Component Developers.
+Trusted Component Developers provide the delivery point of the Trusted Component Binary associated with the URI in the SUIT manifest and the URI will not be changeable by the TAM since the SUIT manifest is signed by Trusted Component Developers.

 Pros: